sarahliz24/AYA-Teen-Room/README.md

 https://www.kodnito.com/posts/slugify-urls-django/

-2. Messages were pushing the page down when they appears and when they were dismissed, the page did not revert until it was refreshed (which could cause loss of data in case of form entry).
+3. Messages were pushing the page down when they appears and when they were dismissed, the page did not revert until it was refreshed (which could cause loss of data in case of form entry).
 This was due to the CSS styling being applied - I changed the message CSS to absolute position, gave the messages a z-index of 1, and changed the right position so the message was not full screen, using a custom css class to overwrite the bootstrap message css.

-3. Staff could edit/delete each other's comments:  To solve I applied a nested if statement of {% if request.user.is_staff %} followed by {% if request.user.username == comment.author %} to apply a check that the user was both staff AND the comment author to ensure only a staff who authored a comment could edit/delete that comment.
+4. Staff could edit/delete each other's comments:  To solve I applied a nested if statement of {% if request.user.is_staff %} followed by {% if request.user.username == comment.author %} to apply a check that the user was both staff AND the comment author to ensure only a staff who authored a comment could edit/delete that comment.

+5. When displayed on screen sizes less than 400px wide the containers were being pushed to the left so there was a long right margin down the body underneath the header.
+I researched this for a long time, and tried enabling a media query in the css, but not successfully.
+I contacted tutor support who helped me identify that I needed to set overflow: auto on my html and body classes in the CSS, which resolved the issue.
+The site is now fully responsive on all screen sizes.

 # DEPLOYMENT